Protective leg boots on a horse for jumping.

 An often-overlooked feature is ventilation.
 Boots can trap heat around a horse's legs, which could potentially harm sensitive tendons over time, so good ventilation in boots is important.
 Heat buildup can weaken soft tissues, making them more susceptible to injury.
 When shopping, look for boots designed with perforated shells, breathable linings, or mesh vents that allow air to circulate.
 This helps keep your horse’s legs cool and comfortable, especially during intense training sessions or on warm days.
 Many of our best-selling products are chosen by riders specifically for their advanced, breathable features.

-The Pros and Cons of Each Boot Type
+Weighing the Pros and Cons of Each Boot

 Choosing the right leg protection involves balancing different needs.
 Every boot style comes with its own set of advantages and potential drawbacks.
 Understanding these trade-offs is key to picking the perfect gear for your horse’s specific job, whether you’re schooling at home or heading to a show.
 The goal is to find the sweet spot between maximum protection and minimum interference, ensuring your horse can perform comfortably and safely.
 Let's break down what you can expect from the most common types of jumping boots.